markw101/ignition/README.md

 This directory contains directories with write permissions required by the web server.
 You must always carefully plan and set write permissions in directories on a public server, especially those in the program execution path (in this case PHP) which is set and limited in the web server.<br><table><tr><td style="width: 30px;"></td><td style="width: 200px; vertical-align: top">cache</td><td style="width: 500">❮ Codeigniter, web cache (if enabled)</td></tr><tr><td></td><td style="width: 200px; vertical-align: top">debugbar</td><td>❮ Codeigniter, used in debug mode</td></tr><tr><td></td><td style="width: 200px; vertical-align: top">logs</td><td>❮ Codeigniter logging, normally disabled</td></tr><tr><td></td><td style="width: 200px; vertical-align: top">session</td><td>❮ Codeigniter sessions if using file system session system (vs database)</td></tr><td></td><td style="width: 200px; vertical-align: top">uploadCODEUSET</td><td>❮ User content upload.
 Set in index.php</td></tr></table>

 <b>GETTING STARTED:</b>
 System Requirements: You must be running a suitable web server such as a modern version of Nginx or Apache.
 You must have installed and working with your web server PHP 8.1 or above.
 The database you choose must be compatible with the PHP version that you are running (for example 11.6.2-MariaDB).
+Additionally, PHP requires several extensions in order to function with Ignition.
+For a Debian based install (including most Ubuntu distributions), see below section titled Install PHP for Ignition.
 1) Download the source code as zip or clone the Github repository
 2) Move the source code into your web sites, application directory.
 I like to use /home/web/newsitename.com/web
 3) Create two databases, set the passwords and read-in the databases located in the web/mysql directory.
 See the file named web/.env for the database names and passwords.
 They are named ignitionbase.sql and ignition_taz.sql.
 There is a bash script in the web/mysql directory named setupdb which will create the two databases and populate them with the supplied data.
 From the command line cd into the mysql directory and run the script ./setupdb